Transferwise.com Review 2019 – Pros & Cons of Transfers with the FinTech

 Is TransferWise Safe?

 Yes, Transferwise is very safe.
 It is a financial entity officially regulated by the economic institutions of the European Union, the United States and dozens of countries around the world.
-Since almost the beginning of this blog, I have recommended Transferwise and no one has had any problems.

-Transferwise started as a “Startup” by the creators of Paypal and Skype and is today one of the most important companies in the financial world.
+Transferwise started as a “Startup” by the creators of Paypal and Skype and is today one of the most important companies in the FinTech world.
 All this success would not have been possible without the safety of the service.
 A single mistake followed by a bad comment and, nowadays with the Internet, this opinion will have destroyed the company.

 At Transferwise, they know their strengths: price and security, which is why they take it very seriously.
 And, of course, they are authorised by the FCA (Financial Conduct Authority) in the United Kingdom under the Electronic Money Regulations 2011, with Firm Reference 900507.